kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 }
 ```

-Then `new` method only takes and address and creates a new node with a unique identifier.
+Then `new` method only takes an address and creates an instance of `Node` with a unique identifier.
 The identifier is created by hashing the address using `seahash` hash function.
 We don't need to expose the `id` field, so the user doesn't have to worry about generating it manually.

 Next, let's create `NodeStore` struct.
 It will contain all the necessary information required to effectively communicate with other nodes in the *ring*.